sethlogan3/JFL/README.md

 ##Code Example

-The following code is a simple implementation of the FClient class, which reads a JSON file containing the user’s login information, logs into F-chat, and joins the specified private channel when login is successful.
+The following code is a simple implementation of the FClient class that logs into F-chat and joins the specified private channel when login is successful.

 ```java
 public class Bot extends FClient {